ninsuo/GenyBundle/README.md

 - create tools to display a friendly form to generate that file (thus, forms)

 Why would I use a configuration file between the form creator and the form renderer?
-- if a form can be stored inside a json file, it can be easily stored on a database
+- if a form can be stored inside a json file, it can be easily stored on a database/shared through apis...
 - as this will be generic, it will be possible to make those forms compatible with mobile devices